-What is brown discharge in women?
+What is brown vaginal discharge?

 Are there different types of brown discharge?

 That’s why using a period tracker like Flo can be so helpful.
-These apps allow you to log any symptoms you have - itchiness, abdominal pain, brown mucusy discharge, etc. — so that’s it’s easier to understand why you’re experiencing brown discharge.
+These apps allow you to log any symptoms you have — itchiness, abdominal pain, brown mucusy discharge, etc. — so that it’s easier to understand why you’re experiencing brown discharge.

-What can cause brown discharge?
+What may cause brown discharge?

 - Implantation bleeding